Chapter 5101:2-1 Children Services Definition of Terms

 (e) Unable to locate.

-(268) "Residential care facility" means an institution, residence, or facility licensed by the department of mental health under section 5119.22 of the Revised Code and that provides care for a child.
+(267) "Residential care facility" means an institution, residence, or facility licensed by the department of mental health and addiction services under section 5119.34 of the Revised Code and that provides care for a child.

 (a) Whether the information provided should be categorized as a referral of child abuse and/or neglect, dependency, or family in need of services; or as an information and/or referral intake.